madrilene/eleventy-excellent/src/posts/2022-10-12-post-with-image.md

 title: 'Post with an image '
 description: "Eleventy's own build-time image transformations.
 Find more info on11ty.dev/docs/plugins/image/ and edit settings in config-folder."
 date: 2022-10-12
+tags: ['image', 'feature']
+image: './src/assets/images/gallery/asturias-1.jpg'
+credit: Lene took this photo.
 ---

 This starter uses Eleventy's build-time image transformations.
-Find more info on https://www.11ty.dev/docs/plugins/image/ and edit settings in `config/shortcodes/imagePlaceholder`.
+Find more info on https://www.11ty.dev/docs/plugins/image/ and edit settings in `config/shortcodes/eleventyImage`.

 For now there are three image sizes: 320px, 570px and 820px.
 820px is the maximum size, equivalent to the width set for our content wrapper in `prose.css`: `--wrapper-width: clamp(16rem, 93vw, 55rem);`.